Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the HS Riesz gas

-In the case $n \ll N/2$, we will replace the Hessian of $\widetilde{H}_n^\g$ in (\ref{eq:illusnu}) by $\sM$ and derive some optimal decay estimates.
-This provides an approximate solution to (\ref{eq:illusnu}) and there will remain to control $\widetilde{H}\psi^{(1)}$.
-One shall then record some useful estimate on $\widetilde{H}$.
+In the case $n \leq N/2$, we will replace $\nabla^2\widetilde{\Hc}_n^\g$ in (\ref{eq:illusnu}) by $\sM$ and derive some decay estimates on the solution, which will be transferred to the solution of (\ref{eq:illusnu}) by a convexity argument.
 One can check that uniformly on the event (\ref{eq:def Aprime}) and for each $1\leq i,j\leq n$, we have